VictorownzuA11/gba/README.md

 2. Set your path variable in the Makefile

 # Getting started
-1. Build - make compile
+1. Build - make build
     Compiles the C code into and executable ROM for the emulator

 2. Clean - make clean